themaplelab/swan/README.md

 Use `driver.jar` to analyze the SIL in the `swan-dir/`.
 You can use `-h` to view the driver options.

 You can learn about how to write analysis for SWAN [here](https://github.com/themaplelab/swan/wiki/Writing-Analysis).
 Use `-t` to give the driver a taint analysis specification.
 Use `-e` to give the driver a typestate specification.
 You can view some example specifications in `specifications/`.
 Use `-p` to enable path-tracking.
-Note that path-tracking sometimes hangs (we are working on fixing this).
+Note that path-tracking sometimes hangs (see the related [issue](https://github.com/CodeShield-Security/SPDS/issues/26#issuecomment-882852532) for details).
+The default analysis will still show you the source and sink callsite locations.

-Our analysis engine may run out of stack memory.
+The analysis engine (SDPS) may run out of stack memory.
 Currently, it will not tell you if this has happened.
 You can use `-Xss` to increase the stack memory.

 ### 3. Processing analysis results